Google Ads vs Facebook ads

-In this article we look at online advertising to see if we can answer the simple question of ‘Which is best, Google Adwords or Facebook ads?’
+In this article we look at online advertising to see if we can answer the simple question of ‘Which is best, Google Ads or Facebook ads?’

 It’s worth starting with a little bit of background information to describe both methods.